How to migrate your website

 If any content is changed, updated, removed, or added (including media files), then you’ll need a list of all the pages present on your site, along with the locations of media files like images, PDFs, documents, and videos.

-Use the Silktide Inventory which lists everything by file type and allows you to download a .csv or .xls file to achieve this.
+Use the Silktide Inventory.
+It lists everything by file type and allows you to download a .csv or .xls file of everything on your site.

 Once you have the list, map content to new URLs as required and give it to your developer to implement the 301s.